greenboxal/doggohub/doc/ci/environments.md

 ```

 Setting the [`GIT_STRATEGY`][git-strategy] to `none` is necessary on the
-`stop_review` job so that the [GitLab Runner] won't try to checkout the code
+`stop_review` job so that the [DoggoHub Runner] won't try to checkout the code
 after the branch is deleted.

 >**Note:**
-Starting with GitLab 8.14, dynamic environments will be stopped automatically
+Starting with DoggoHub 8.14, dynamic environments will be stopped automatically
 when their associated branch is deleted.

 When you have an environment that has a stop action defined (typically when
-the environment describes a review app), GitLab will automatically trigger a
+the environment describes a review app), DoggoHub will automatically trigger a
 stop action when the associated branch is deleted.

-You can read more in the [`.gitlab-ci.yml` reference][onstop].
+You can read more in the [`.doggohub-ci.yml` reference][onstop].

 ## Grouping similar environments

-> [Introduced][ce-7015] in GitLab 8.14.
+> [Introduced][ce-7015] in DoggoHub 8.14.

 As we've seen in the [dynamic environments](#dynamic-environments), you can
 prepend their name with a word, then followed by a `/` and finally the branch